SvenvDam/linea/connectors/aws/README.md

 - **SendFlow**: Send messages to SQS queue while preserving the original input for downstream processing
 - **DeleteFlow**: Delete messages from SQS queue by extracting receipt handles from inputs

+### Amazon EventBridge

+The EventBridge package currently provides:

+- **SendFlow**: Publish events to EventBridge while preserving the original input for downstream processing

 Additional functionality (sinks and flows) will be added in future updates.

 ## Getting Started